zpratikpathak/Cowin-Alert/docs/readme.md

 ## HEADLESS/GUI
-You can turn ON/OFF Headless/GUI of chrome by commenting/uncommenting `line 10` of tracker.py
+You can turn ON/OFF Headless/GUI mode of chrome by commenting/uncommenting `line 10` of `tracker.py`

 ## TO DO
 - Add various deployment Compatability